CHOOSING THE CAMERA THAT'S RIGHT FOR YOU

 - Lenses are less expensive compared to other manufacturers.

-- Large selection of camera bodies from beginner to professional.
+- Large selection of camera bodies from beginner to professional, including mirrorless models.

 - Great video auto-focus features.